 WHEREAS, over the years hydraulic fracturing has been studied a multitude of times and on separate occasions the Environmental Protection Agency (EPA), the Department of Energy, and academia have determined that hydraulic fracturing does not pose a threat to groundwater and studies have found no significant environmental risks as a result of proper hydraulic fracturing; and

-WHEREAS, at the request of Congress, EPA is conducting yet another study to better understand any potential impacts of hydraulic fracturing on drinking water resources.
+WHEREAS, at the request of Congress, EPA conducted yet another study to better understand any potential impacts of hydraulic fracturing on drinking water resources.
 The scope of the research includes the full lifespan of water in hydraulic fracturing.
 The progress report was released in December 2012 and a draft report is expected to be released for public comment and peer review in 2014.
 The EPA is reportedly using existing data, literature, computer models, laboratory studies and conducting the study using best available science, independent sources, of information, and a transparent, peer-reviewed process that will hopefully ensure the validity and accuracy of the results.

 THEREFORE BE IT RESOLVED that CLUB 20 opposes any attempt to politicize energy regulations, enact wholesale energy bans or create regulatory chaos by repealing Colorado’s traditional statewide approach to energy regulation.